manuelkasiske/k3s-jenkins/README.md

 # Install Jenkins

-In the jenkins-values.yaml persistence volume claim has been overwritten to storageClass: local-path Original file is located here: https://raw.githubusercontent.com/helm/charts/master/stable/jenkins/values.yaml
+In the jenkins-values.yaml persistence volume claim has been overwritten to storageClass: local-path.

+Original file is located here: https://raw.githubusercontent.com/helm/charts/master/stable/jenkins/values.yaml

 Files will be written to: /opt/local-path-provisioner/